twallema/pySODM/docs/models.md

     * **tau** - (int/float) - optional - If `tau != None`, the model is simulated using a simple discrete timestepper with fixed timestep `tau`.
 Overrides the `method` and `rtol` arguments.

-    * **time_unit** - (str) - optional - If using datetime simulation time, defines the time unit.
+    * **time_unit** - (str) - optional - Defines the unit of time.
 Valid options are: 'us' , 'ms' , 's', 'min', 'h', 'D', 'W'.
+Only relevant when using dates to index simulations.

     **Returns**